Pro-marijuana crowd fights back after SC AG’s ‘most dangerous drug’ assertion

 “They are not the scourge of the earth or hotheads,” said David Newsom, director of governmental affairs for the nonprofit Compassionate S.C. and father of a young child with a rare seizure disorder.

-The press conference was in response to a similar presser held last month by the American Medical Association, in which S.C.
+The press conference was in response to a similar presser held last month by the S.C.
+Medical Association, in which S.C.
 Attorney General Alan Wilson called marijuana “the most dangerous drug in America.”

 Sign Up and Save